Teal1/Teal1/README.md

 👋 Hi, I’m Sam Teal

-🌎 I'm a 20 y/o private pilot currently attending university for Finance and CS.
+🌎 I'm a 20 y/o private pilot attending university for Finance and CS.

 👀 I’m also interested in competitive gaming, Spikeball and skiing.